maltfield/rtd-github-pages/README.md

 1. Make a small change to [docs/index.rst](/docs/index.rst)
 1. `git commit` and `git push` something to trigger your site to be built

-Every time you push to github.com on master, github will automatically spin up a container in their cloud to update your documentation.
+Every time you push to github.com on dev, github will automatically spin up a container in their cloud to update your documentation.

 After you begin to edit the contents of the site, you'll probably also want to customize  the following files: